wtsi-hgi/test-with-baton/README.md

 However, if desired, a pre-existing iRODS setup can be used.

 Each setup creates baton binaries<sup>*</sup> that are linked to the iRODS server.
-Therefore, tests cases may be ran in parallel without fear of interference between them.
+Therefore, tests cases may be ran in parallel without interference between them.

 <i><sup>*</sup> These binaries are not the real baton binaries, as baton is run inside a Docker image; they are instead
 transparent "proxies" to the real binaries.
 However, they produce the same results and therefore are indistinguishable